LEDA 1313424

 LEDA 1313424 (also known as the Bullseye Galaxy) is a collisional ring galaxy (CRG) located in the Pisces constellation around 551 million light years from Earth.
-It is notable for its nine identified rings making it the galaxy with the most amount of rings discovered.'
+It is notable for its nine identified rings making it the galaxy with the highest number of rings discovered.'
 About 50 million years ago, a blue dwarf galaxy collided with LEDA 1313424 through its central region, initiating a burst of star formation and causing it to have an active galactic nucleus (AGN).
 The impactor is currently 130,000 light years from LEDA 1313424.

 This classification as a CRG is disputed by astronomers including Barry Madore and Alar Toomre.
 They believe LEDA 1313424 is just a tightly wound spiral galaxy like NGC 488.
 It is believed that doppler shift measurements of different parts of the galaxy should be able to resolve the dispute.